Zero Coal Dust Foundry: A Practical Guide to Eliminating Coal Dust from Green Sand

 Engine block surface finish — before and after Nanokarb

-The pattern across these foundries is consistent: 50%+ coal dust reduction, 10–30% bentonite savings, measurable surface finish improvement, and a transition timeline of 6–12 weeks with no equipment changes.
+The pattern across these foundries is consistent: 50% coal dust reduction, minimum 10% bentonite savings, measurable surface finish improvement, and a transition timeline driven by circulation rate — typically 15 days for fast-turnover systems, up to three months for slower ones — with no equipment changes.

 Getting Started